olizimmermann/s3dns/README.md

 It’s a handy companion for **pentesters**, **bug bounty hunters**, and **cloud security analysts** who want to catch exposed cloud buckets during DNS traffic analysis.

 ---
+### 🆕 Update 2025/08/20
+- Added offline AWS IP ranges as a JSON file.
+- Added offline Azure Storage IP ranges as a JSON file.
+- Added the option to disable the IP range check for either service using:
+  - AZURE_IP_RANGES=false or AWS_IP_RANGES=false (default is true).
+- Moved regex_patterns and hardcoded patterns to the patterns folder as YAML files.
+You can add your own patterns.
+  - Regex patterns must start with regex_.

 ### 🆕 Update 2025/06/21

 - Added AWS Gov Cloud